siddhitripathi25/CodeGraphContext/docs/docs/installation.md

 - **Local (Recommended)**: Host Neo4j on your machine for simplicity.
   - **Docker**: With Docker installed, the wizard crafts a `docker-compose.yml` file and launches a Neo4j container seamlessly.
-  - **Local Binary**: On Debian-based systems (e.g., Ubuntu), the wizard installs Neo4j directly with your permission.
+  - **Local Binary**: On Debian-based systems (e.g., Ubuntu) or Mac Systems, the wizard installs Neo4j directly with your permission.
 - **Hosted**: Connect to a remote Neo4j instance, such as AuraDB, by providing your database URI, username, and password.
 - **Existing Instance**: For an existing Neo4j server (local or remote), enter its connection credentials.